bulutmf/tweetanalyzer/README.md

 Realtime analysis of image posted on Twitter about a topic using Twitter API and Bluemix Watson Visual Recognition Service.
-See a working example on this website: http://tweetanalyzer.mybluemix.net/graph
+See a demo on this website: http://tweetanalyzer.mybluemix.net/graph